Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 #### Who Uses Over-Collateralized Lending

 Despite requiring excess collateral, over-collateralized lending serves use cases that explain its popularity—**with Aave surpassing $70B in total deposits** in 2025 and nearly **$30B in active borrows** at peak.
-Many users want liquidity without selling assets they believe will appreciate—you're long ETH but need stablecoins for expenses or new opportunities.
+Many users want liquidity without selling assets they believe will appreciate—an ETH holder may need stablecoins for expenses or new opportunities.
 Borrowing preserves upside potential and is also tax favorable in most jurisdictions.

-When you borrow against an asset instead of selling it, you don't trigger capital gains taxes.
-Selling creates an immediate taxable event where you owe taxes on the difference between your cost basis and sale price.
-Borrowing lets you access liquidity while keeping the asset and avoiding this tax hit.
+When borrowing against an asset instead of selling it, capital gains taxes are not triggered.
+Selling creates an immediate taxable event based on the difference between cost basis and sale price.
+Borrowing allows access to liquidity while retaining the asset and avoiding this tax hit.

 Leveraged trades represent another major use case.
 Users deposit ETH, borrow stablecoins, then buy more ETH through "looping" strategies that amplify exposure—for example, depositing $1,000 of ETH, borrowing $800 USDC, buying more ETH, and repeating until your Health Factor approaches your risk tolerance (e.g., HF ≈ 1.2 for aggressive leverage).
 Alternatively, staked assets like stETH can serve as collateral to boost yield through measured leverage, combining staking rewards with borrowing strategies.